 • Pages : 128

-The global e-hailing market is projected to grow at a CAGR of 22.84% to reach a market size of US$212.139 billion in 2028 from an initial value of US$50.271 billion in 2021.
+The global e-hailing market is projected to grow at a CAGR of 22.84% to US$212.139 billion in 2028 from US$50.271 billion in 2021.

-Growing traffic congestion is driving the market growth
+Growing traffic congestion is driving the market growth.

 The cars segment held a significant market share in 2021.